Gianclaudio Bressa

-Gianclaudio Bressa (January 16, 1956, Belluno, Italy) is an Italian politician, senator of the Republic for the Democratic Party since 2018.
+Gianclaudio Bressa (16 January 1956 – 18 May 2026) was an Italian politician who was a senator of the Republic for the Democratic Party from 2018 until 2022.

-He was mayor of Belluno from Dec.
-22, 1990 to June 7, 1993, several times undersecretary of state in the Presidency of the Council of Ministers, deputy in the Chamber of Deputies for five legislatures (XIII, XIV, XV, XVI and XVII), holding various parliamentary offices.
+Bressa was mayor of Belluno from 22 December 1990 to 7 June 1993, several times undersecretary of state in the Presidency of the Council of Ministers, deputy in the Chamber of Deputies for five legislatures (XIII, XIV, XV, XVI and XVII) and held various parliamentary offices.